 About the training provider

-The Herts and Bucks Teaching School Alliance has considerable experience of training teachers and recognises and values the enthusiastic contribution that they make to our school communities.
-The lead schools, Parmiter’s School (Hertfordshire schools) and Dr Challoner’s High School (Buckinghamshire schools) offer School Direct salaried and unsalaried teacher training routes across the full range of curriculum subjects.
+The Watford Partnership for Teacher Training has considerable experience of training teachers and recognises and values the enthusiastic contribution that they make to our school communities.
+The lead school, Parmiter’s School, Watford, is the first point of contact for School Direct salaried and unsalaried teacher training routes across the full range of curriculum subjects.
 The training programme is structured to allow trainees to develop the skills required by teachers to teach the subject that they are training in and to develop specific expertise for making a distinctive contribution to practise in their settings.
 A subject mentor directs the development of subject knowledge for teaching in school settings.
-All schools within the TSA employ a Professional Mentor to oversee and quality assure the provision of training within the school.
+All schools within the Watford Partnership employ a Professional Mentor to oversee and quality assure the provision of training within the school.
 The programme enables trainees to have a clear understanding of learning theories and child development and how this impacts on student learning and informs their own development as a teacher.
 Trainees will have the opportunity to spend time in one of the other partnership schools to ensure a contrasting and comprehensive experience.
-As well as first class mentoring in school, trainees will participate in three full-day conferences and shared professional studies sessions.
+As well as first class mentoring in school, trainees will participate in shared professional studies sessions, remote and in-person, and an annual conference.
 Bespoke training in behaviour management is provided.These will enhance learning and professional development as well as providing a valuable opportunity to forge relationships beyond their immediate context.
-Feedback from trainees is extremely positive with all trainees securing Newly Qualified Teaching roles for the following academic year.
+Feedback from trainees is extremely positive with all trainees securing Early Career Teaching roles for the following academic year.

 About the accredited body